 How much luggage can I bring?

 One suitcase or rucksack with a maximum weight of 23 KG and one carry on bag for the vehicle (plus your sleeping bag on our camping trips).
 Be sure to check the weight allowance of your luggage with your airline as well.

 Which is best to take, a rucksack, soft holdall or suitcase?

 For camping trips a soft holdall or rucksack is generally better.
 There may be a few occasions where you will need to carry your bag short distances and a soft bag would be beneficial.
 When storing luggage in your tent it also works out better having a soft bag.
 Suitcases will however suffice.
 For lodging trips any type of bag would work and certainly not worth going to buy a new bag specially.

 Where can I charge things during my trip?

 On camping tours it is often difficult to find a safe and secure wall outlet to recharge mobile phones, camera batteries and other electrical devices but every van has at least 2 outlets for your use, so we recommend bringing a car charger.
 Although remember you will have to take it in turns to use these so it's always worth bringing a spare camera battery!

 For lodging tours your hotel room will have an electrical outlet (don't forget your travel plug adaptor), as well as you having the van charging points.

 Will there be Wi-Fi available?

-We have Wi-Fi in our vans in the USA (Lower 48).
-It is limited to 5 people at any one time and only when within the US trips it means you don't need to miss out on anything while on tour.
-Many campsites, hotels and hostels will also have Wi-Fi.
+We have Wi-Fi available in our vans in the USA (Lower 48).
+It is limited to 5 people at any one time and means you don't need to miss out on anything while on tour.
+Many camp sites, hotels and hostels will also have Wi-Fi.